 Alternative Methods

-If you decide not to soak your beans, there are alternative methods you can explore:1.
-Quick Soaking: For those who want to reduce cooking time without a lengthy soak, try the quick soaking method.
+1. Quick Soaking: For those who want to reduce cooking time without a lengthy soak, try the quick soaking method.
 Simply bring the beans to a boil for a few minutes, then remove from heat and let them sit for an hour before cooking.

 2. Pressure Cooking: Using a pressure cooker can significantly reduce cooking time, making soaking unnecessary.
 Pressure cookers allow you to cook beans quickly while preserving their texture and flavors.